Skip to content

 3. Tenant Eviction Defenses in California

 There are some cases in which a tenant may win the eviction case.
-It is important to note that it is illegal for a landlord to do a retaliatory eviction for the tenant exercising one of their legal rights.
-These rights include:
+It is important to note that it is illegal for a landlord to conduct a retaliatory eviction for a tenant exercising one of their legal rights.
+These rights are protected under laws, including:

 • Informing the landlord of an issue on the property.